-Silence, Mirrors, and Anchors That Seal the Deal Every Time
+Silence, Mirrors, andmake Anchors That Seal the Deal Every Time

-Here are three battle-testedof negotiation techniques, drawn from FBIdepends hostage negotiator Chris Voss and Harvard negotiation research.
+Here are three battle-tested negotiation techniques,and drawn fromwithout FBI hostage negotiator Chris Voss and Harvard negotiation research.

 The Power of Silence

-After you make an offer, hear theirs, or get a key statement.
+After you make an offer, hear theirs, or get a keyupward statement.
 Stop talking.
-Let the silenceeveryday stretch (10–30 seconds or more).
+Let the silence stretch (10–30 seconds or more).
 Don’t fill the void.

-Why it works: Most people hate awkward pauses and will rush to break them, often by revealing hidden priorities, sweeteningthe their offer, or conceding ground.
+Why it works: Most people hate awkward pauses and will rush to break them, often by revealing hidden priorities, sweetening their offer, or conceding ground.side

 Mirroring

-Repeat the last 1–3 criticalpsychology, words they just said, with an upward “question” tone (e.g., they say “I’mfeels worriedis about the timeline,” you reply “The timeline?” and pause).
+Repeat the last 1–3 critical words they just said, with an upward “question” tone (e.g., they say “I’m worried aboutpower the timeline,” youshows reply “The timeline?” and pause).

 Voss calls this his #1 field tool for uncovering information.